 If such structured finance investment opportunities are identified during the origination period, Arbor Commercial Mortgage and, so long as he is an affiliate of Arbor Commercial Mortgage, Mr. Kaufman will give our credit committee written notice and description of the investment opportunity.
 Our credit committee will be able to either accept or reject the investment opportunity.
 If the committee rejects the opportunity, then Arbor Commercial Mortgage or Mr. Kaufman, as the case may be, will be able to present the opportunity to our independent directors.
 If our independent directors, by majority vote, reject the opportunity on behalf of us and approve Arbor Commercial Mortgage's pursuit of that opportunity, then Arbor Commercial Mortgage may pursue the opportunity on the same terms offered to us.
-If the terms of the investment opportunity materially change, then Arbor Commercial Mortgage will be able to offer the revised investment opportunity to our credit committee and, if rejected, to our independent directors, who will be able to again be able to accept or reject the opportunity on behalf of us.
+If the terms of the investment opportunity materially change, then Arbor Commercial Mortgage will be able to again be able to accept or reject the opportunity on behalf of us.
+Arbor Commercial Mortgage will be able to pursue the opportunity on the terms offered to us.
+If the terms of the investment opportunity cour credit committee and, if rejected, to our independent directors, who will be able to again be able to accept or reject the opportunity on behalf of us.
 Arbor Commercial Mortgage will be able to pursue the opportunity on the terms offered to us, if our independent directors reject the revised opportunity and approve Arbor Commercial Mortgage's pursuit of such opportunity.